postsuchasnist/entropy-minimization-analysis/README.md

 The implementation combines nonlinear optimization with visualization, producing both static plots (Matplotlib) and an interactive heatmap (Plotly) for exploring the solution landscape.

+Visualization helps reveal structures that are not immediately obvious from raw numerical data.
 ---

 ## Problem Description